Nitra: Historical

 The demographics changed dramatically during the 20th century; in 1910, from a total population of 16,419, some 9,754 (59.4%) were Hungarians, 4,929 (30.0%) Slovaks, and 1,636 (9.96%) Germans - Jews are hidden under these nationalities.
 (According to the Slovak Jewish Heritage Center, Jews made up a quarter of the total population, and the vast majority of them spoke Hungarian and were, for census purposes, not counted as a separate ethnicity to inflate the number of Hungarians.)
 In 1940, Nitra was home to 4,358 Jews.
 In the 21st century, the population of Nitra began declining from the peak of 87,690 in 2002 to 75,208 in 2025.

-Religion

-The religious make up was 66.1% Roman Catholics and 2.6% Augsburg Confession.
-Other denominations were declared as less than 0.5% (per denomination).

 Economy

 GDP per capita in 2008 for the whole Nitra region was €10,508, which was below Slovakia's average (€12,395).

 Nitra's enterprises were a brewery, a grain mill, food processing plants, and other food-related industries.
 In the new free trade economy after 1989, and after entering the European Union and the Euro currency club, only the wine bottling plant is left.
 Out of the factories started under the communist regime, 1948–1989, the plastic processing plant is still doing well.
 The most prevalent industries are electronics and car parts, concentrated in the new business park.

 The city plans to have a balanced budget of 42 mil€ in 2011.

 The flight operator Aero Slovakia has its head office on the grounds of Nitra Airport.